CharlesHolbrow/midi-help/README.md

 output.sendMessage(help.channelPressure(pressure, channel));
 ```

+## Notes
 Unsupported messages are ignored.
-SysEx is currently broken.

-## Notes
-System Exclusive messages are not handled correctly.
-By default, the npm midi module suppresses SysEx messages so this will not come up unless you explicitly enable sysex.
+SysEx is currently broken (by default, the npm midi module suppresses SysEx messages).

-There input checking -- if you use crazy values like `help.noteOn(240)` you will get invalid or incorrect midi messages.
+There is no input checking -- if you use crazy values like `help.noteOn(240)` you will get invalid or incorrect midi messages.

 ## Examples
 _(Coming soon)_